hashicorp/swingset/CONTRIBUTING.md

 ## Debugging the example app

-If you are iterating on the loader code, it might be helpful to use the Node debugger instead of relying on `console.log()` statements.
+If you are iterating on the loader code, it might be helpful to use the Node.js [Debugger](https://nodejs.org/api/debugger.html) instead of relying on `console.log()` statements.
 To make this easier, we have included a VSCode launch configuration.

 First, run the `dev` task for `example-basic`'s dependencies: